Founder & Executive Director

 Johnnie Ray Kornegay III is the Network Director for Counter Narrative Project, and he's also the Founder & Artistic Director of Staticc Art & Life, LLC, an arts company with the mission “delivering beauty to the world.”

-As an advocate, Johnnie has been involved in HIV/AIDS and civil rights advocacy for as long as he can remember.
+As an advocate, Johnnie has been involved in HIV and civil rights advocacy for as long as he can remember.
 In the late-1990s he trained with the American Red Cross in HIV education, and did outreach work for the Chester AIDS Coalition.
 Johnnie is passionate about blending his experiences into his non-profit work.
 For Counter Narrative Project he hosts the podcast Counter Point.
-In 2016, the two public bodies of photographic and video work he exhibited - #BeTheFlame and untitled - included themes dealing with the effect of HIV/AIDS on Black gay men.
-In 2017, Johnnie co-curated I AM... - Arts, Activism and HIV, an exhibit about the importance of an artistic response to HIV in the community.
+In 2016, the two public bodies of photographic and video work he exhibited - #BeTheFlame and untitled - included themes dealing with the impact of HIV on Black gay men.
+In 2017, Johnnie co-curated I AM... - Arts, Activism and HIV, an exhibit at the National Center for Civil and Human Rights, about the importance of an artistic response to HIV in the community.